 - Focus on building a friendship with your partner

-- Be willing to compromise and meeting them in the middle
+- Be willing to compromise and meeting them half-way

 - Honestly state their bad habits and offer solutions